walidamriou/Nibras_Desktop/README.md

 # Nibras
-A guide for students of the first year at The Algerian technical universities
+Guide and dictionary made for first year students of Algerian universities with technical majors

 ## Website of FridgeOS Project
 https://Nibras.walidamriou.com